Metal Etching Company Superfund Site

 Completion of Project

-Following site cleanup, NYSDEC is now proposing to reclassify the site from Class 2 (significant threat to public health or environment - action required) to Class 4 (site properly closed - requires continued management) for the following reason(s):
+Following site cleanup, NYSDEC reclassified the site in April 2014 from Class 2 (significant threat to public health or environment - action required) to Class 4 (site properly closed - requires continued management) for the following reason(s):